Patricia Greene: Early life

-Greene was born in Allenton, Derby, England.
+Greene was born in Allenton, Derby, England, in the first quarter of 1931, the second daughter of Edward Greene, a piano salesman, and his wife Agnes Johnson, a housewife.
+Her grandfather, Edward Fitzgerald Greene, who lived in Derby, was a butler.
+Greene has recalled experiences of her mother having an extramarital affair, in which her mother would bring the man home and order Greene to not tell her father.
+She remarked that it was not the best way to bring up a child.
 Her family moved to Campion Street in the New Zealand part of the city, where she attended Ashgate Infants School on Ashbourne Road.
 Later she moved to Kirk Street, Chester Green, attending St Paul's Junior School and the Parkfields Cedars Grammar School.

-After working as a ward orderly at the Derbyshire Children's Hospital and in the sheet metal factory of Hawk Industries, she decided to become an actress and went to the Royal Central School of Speech and Drama in London in 1951.
+Greene began working as a ward orderly at the Derbyshire Children's Hospital and in the sheet metal factory of Hawk Industries, but noticed her father crying at a theatre performance.
+She credited that moment with her wanting to become an actress as she wanted to make people emote.
+She then went to the Royal Central School of Speech and Drama in London in 1951.
+During a microphone technique class, a teacher told her that she would never be on television due to sounding like a "fairy in hockey boots".